Stef-01/Stef-01/_pages/about.md

 5. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." (submitted 2025).

-3. **Thottunkal, S.**, Katie Chang, Judy Fan, Auddithio Nag, David Rhew, Bussina A, Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative. (study in progress)
+**Thottunkal, S.**, "Katie Chang, Judy Fan, Auddithio Nag, David Rhew, Bussina A, Behavioral Hazards, Externalities, and Cost–Benefit Dynamics of AI-Assisted Diabetic Retinopathy Screening: Microsoft's Healthcare from the Eye Initiative." (study in progress).

 ---

 ###  Creative Works